Properties of things can be named in a variety of ways

 (h) A litre of water weighs 1 kg.

-The verb here identifies the property type as “weight”, and the object of the verb (1 kg.) expresses the property’s detail.
-Other verbs like WEIGH include ACCELERATE, BOIL, COVER, EXTEND, FEEL, FREEZE, HOLD, LAST, LOOK, MEASURE, MELT, OCCUPY, STRETCH, TASTE and TRAVEL.
+The verb here identifies the property type as “weight”, and the word(s) after the verb (1 kg.) express the property’s detail.
+Other verbs like WEIGH include ACCELERATE, BOIL, COVER, EXTEND, FEEL, FREEZE, GO, HOLD, LAST, LOOK, MEASURE, MELT, OCCUPY, SOUND, STRETCH, TASTE, TRAVEL and TURN.

 The grammar of these verbs is quite variable.
 Those that have the detail of the property as their object like WEIGH include only COVER (area), HOLD (capacity), MEASURE (dimensions) and OCCUPY (volume).
 Although these verbs are “transitive”, their property-naming use is not normally possible in the passive voice (see 113.
 Verbs that cannot be Passive).